veerendra2/veerendra2.github.io/_posts/2018-4-14-linux-cheatseets.md

 * How traverse directories in shell script?

-  `cd` command should not use to traverse directories.
-Remember that each commands in shell script will spawn as individual process unlink other programming language script entire script as single process i.e. The scope of `cd` command is only for child process not parent.
+  `cd` command should not be used to traverse directories.
+Remember that each commands in shell script will spawn as individual process unlink programming language, entire script as single process i.e. The scope of `cd` command is only for child process not parent.
 By using `pushd` and `popd` we can achieve traversing directories.

 _Example Solution:_
 {% highlight shell %}